yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 I believe the answer would be B for most of us.

-B has more information, more data - in this case, "pixels" - that our brain needs to process before it makes sense of what it is seeing.
+B has more information, more data - in this case, non-background colored "pixels" - that our brain needs to process before it makes sense of what it is seeing.

 The same should hold true of characters.
-When reading, in order for our brain to determine the meaning of the character it is seeing (if it even knows it), it needs to take in all the pixels making up that character and run them across its "database" of known patterns to find a hit.
+When reading, in order for our brain to determine the meaning of the character it is seeing (if it even knows it), it needs to take in all the pixels making up that character and run them across its "database" of known patterns to try and find a hit.

 So there's my information metric: pixels.